 How to Store Homemade Play Dough

-The best way to store your new collection of play dough is in nicely sealed zip bags.
+The best way to store your new collection of play dough is in tightly sealed zip bags.
 This recipe makes about a cup of dough per batch, so a quart sized bag would be perfect.
 We’re keeping ours in gallon bags–because that’s what we have on hand.

 Like store bought Play-Doh, your homemade dough can be refreshed with a drop of water.
 Just get it a LITTLE bit moist and stick it back in a zip bag overnight.

-Super Shiny Play Dough Recipe
+Super Shiny Playdough

-- 1 cup flour
+- 1 Cup Flour

-- 1 cup water
+- 1 Cup Water

-- 1/4 cup salt
+- 1/4 Cup Salt

-Mix the dry ingredients together in a bowl.
+- Mix the dry ingredients together in a bowl.

-Add oil, glycerin and hot tap water to a microwave safe bowl.
+- Add oil, glycerin and hot tap water to a microwave safe bowl.

-Stir until well mixed.
+- Stir until well mixed.

-Microwave on high for 30 seconds, then stir.
+- Microwave on high for 30 seconds, then stir.